vasylshpak/FLIPING-3D-CARD/README.md

-# FLIPING-3D-CARD
+# PLEASE DOWLOAND THE REPOSITORY TO SEE THE PROJECT
-card with flipping effect
+3D card with nice 'mouseover' effect